How to Become a Contract Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

 - You must complete the NREMT paramedic cognitive and psychomotor certification exams

 It all begins with registering for the exam at NREMT.org.
-The cost of the registration fee is $125, per attempt.
+The cost of registration is $125 per attempt.
 After completion, you’ll be emailed an ATT (authorization to test) with your exam location.

 The Cognitive Exam – The cognitive portion of the exam focuses on many of the core EMT principles you learned during your paramedic training program and is graded on a pass/fail basis: